ablau100/SemiMultiPose/README.md

 ## Instructions to train model
-Call train_model.py in direstpose/tools  with args
+Call ./train_model.sh in direstpose/tools  with args

-arg1: output directory
+-o: output directory

-arg2: datatype (usually the name of the animal)
+-d: datatype (usually the name of the animal)

-arg3: alpha

-arg4: beta
+-a: alpha (optional, default is 0.01)

+-b: beta (optional, default is 0.1)

-arg5: number of iterations (should be a multiple of 1k)
+-n: number of iterations (should be a multiple of 1k, optional, default is 40000)

+## Instructions to add new datatype

-Make sure to define the keypoints for the animal you want to model in directpose/structures and to add the paths to your annotation files directpose/config/paths_catalog.py.
+Define the keypoints for the animal you want to model in directpose/structures

+Add the paths to your annotation files directpose/config/paths_catalog.py.

+Add new datatype info to directpose/modeling/heatmap.py and directpose/modeling/rpn/fcos/fcos.py